Limerick Leader Weekly GAA Notes

 COVID-19: In line with the position advised by Limerick County GAA board, Monaleen GAA club respectfully requests parents not to send their children to club grounds during the period of social distancing put in place by the Government.
 This position has been taken to limit community transmission of the Coronavirus and in order to protect vulnerable people in our locality.
 Signs have now been erected clearly indicating that the pitch is closed, with access prohibited.
 Adults, please lead by example, parents, please tell your children why it is important to keep a social distance.
 We must stay apart for the safety of all of our community.

-LOTTO RESULTS: The latest Lotto draw took place on May 1 with the jackpot standing at €20,000.
-The numbers drawn were 2, 3, 10 and 15.
-Winners of the €50 lucky dips were U. Murnane, Hazelhall; S. Atkinson, Heatherdale; S. Mulhall, Miltown Manor; P O'Regan, Beechwood.
+LOTTO RESULTS: The latest Lotto draw took place on Thursday, May 7 with the jackpot standing at €20,000.
+The numbers drawn were 5, 16, 19 and 26.
+Winners of the €50 lucky dips were A. Barrett, Monaleen Hts; B. Killeen, Birdhill; J. Moyles, Evanwood; R. Andreev, Carrigeen.
 The subscriber draw was staged on Thursday night last 'behind closed doors'.
 The draw was streamed on Instagram.
 Thank you for your continued support.

 Mungret St Pauls

+Allowing for the complexities associated with the current situation, the GAA continues to plan for the staging of this year's Kellogg's Cúl Camps and will communicate any changes to this approach with our clubs if they arise.
+The maintenance of facilities can continue while adhering to the guidelines and as of May 18 construction work on our grounds is also permitted and clubs should liaise with their County Committees on this issue The Association has also been asked to urge our club units to promote best practice when it comes to social distancing at funerals while the current restrictions are in place.

+In keeping with our approach to date, the Association will continue to liaise with government officials and experts, both north and south, and study their guidelines and advice regarding the resumption of sport.

-CASH FOR CLOBBER: We are still collecting items for our cash for clobber, while you are stuck in your house why not 'Spring Clean' your wardrobes and hot presses.
+CASH FOR CLOBBER : We are still collecting items for our cash for clobber, while you are stuck in your house why not 'Spring Clean' your wardrobes and hot presses.
 When restrictions are removed, bags can be left under the canopy at the back of the club house.
-The club would like to wish continued good health to all members and the wider community.
-Please adhere to HSE guidelines and show consideration to those around you.
-We look forward to a return to regular action, whenever this may be.
-All the information you need is on the HSE website.

 Patrickswell